 See Funding Plus

-Yes, our Legal Accelerator Grantees will be selected as a cohort and have the opportunity to connect with each other throughout the designated grant cycle both informally and formally.
-FurtherJustice will make available to Grantees various capacity-building trainings and communication platforms to facilitate shared learning.
-Moreover, as additional Legal Accelerator Grantees are selected in subsequent years, they will be introduced and integrated into the training and communication platforms.
+Yes, our Legal Accelerator Grantees will be selected as a cohort and have the opportunity to connect with each other throughout the designated grant cycle.
+As additional Legal Accelerator Grantees are selected in subsequent years, FurtherJustice will make available to Grantees relevant capacity-building trainings and communication platforms to facilitate shared learning.

 There are no character or word limits for the narrative questions on the Legal Accelerator Grant online application.